 Any personal problems should be handled in a confidential manner following this order of priority: visit with the teacher first to see about a resolution.
 If the problem persists, then consult the principal.
 As a last resort, meet with the chief administrative officer.
 Parents/guardians have a right to information about only their own children.
-Parents/guardians may not interview or confront a child other than their own while the child is entrusted to this school unless that child's parents/guardians have given permission.
+Parents/guardians may not interview or confront a child other than their own while the child is entrusted to this school unless that child's parents/guardians have a number of the child is entrusted to this school unless that child's parents/guardians have a number of the child is entrusted to this school unless that child's parents/guardians have given permission.